Information for international applicants

 We have extended our fees policy and guidance to include refunds for international students who have started their course but are subsequently unable to get a visa.

 You can browse all our courses on our online prospectus.
-If you have any questions, visit our country pages.

 You will be asked to enrol in the weeks leading up to starting your course.
 Once you have enrolled fully, you will have full access to all university facilities and resources.

 Visit our Enrolment guidance for international students page for step-by-step guidance on the enrolment process.